-The Riga Saxophone Quartet (RSQ) made its promising debut in 1992, marking the beginning of a new era for academic saxophone music in Latvia.
+The Riga Saxophone Quartet (RSQ) made its promising debut in 1992, founded by Artis Sīmanis and marking the beginning of a new era for academic saxophone music in Latvia.
 The debut coincided with the beginnings of saxophone performance tuition at Jāzeps Vītols Latvian Academy of Music (1991).
-Back then the ensemble consisted of different musicians; the current members have been together since the year 2013.
-The only remaining original member is the quartet’s founder – Artis Simanis.
+Back then the ensemble consisted of different musicians; the current members have been together since the year 2022.

 The RSQ performs frequently not only at the concert halls, but also at schools and churches, palaces and receptions, exhibition openings, open-air venues, etc. The RSQ performances with their characteristically democratic style, unyielding artistic aspirations and refined timbre quality and professional skills have been recognized by audiences, critics and music specialists alike.
 By selecting wide-ranging repertoire the quartet has also made a considerable effort in breaking the stereotype of the saxophone as a purely jazz instrument – the ensemble performs transcriptions of classical works (J.S.
 Bach, G. Gabrieli, G.F.
 Handel, and B. Marcello), original 20th and 21st century works (Andrew Poppy, Gabriel Jackson, Carleton Macy, Joe Cutler, Perry Goldstein, etc.), repertoire associated with the lyrical melodies and engaging rhythms of Latin American music as well as original compositions and arrangements of world famous jazz composers (G. Gershwin, D. Gilespy, G. Gershwin, D. Gillespie, D. Ellington, Ph.
 Woods, M. Mower and others).